martinDengis/info8004/sam-meta.md

 In the final iterations, the model uses the previously predicted mask as the sole prompt, without adding new points.
 This phase emphasizes autonomous refinement, teaching the model to improve its predictions without additional human guidance.
-It helps the model generalize and adapt, even when initial predictions are poor.
+It helps the model generalize and adapt, even when initial predictions are poor
 ---

 class: middle, has-header

 ## Losses